I began enjoying world-building a lot more once I stopped trying to engineer it and starting using it as a place to just hang my monsters.

 Over the course of a year, the Proud Nose conducts six separate expeditions into the interior of the island, none of which are longer than a week.
 The island makes everyone uneasy.

 They also sail around the entire island, mapping its circumference.
 They find a giant-size harbor on the eastern coast and moor their ship there.
-In the crystal-blue water of the harbor, they can see huge vessels on the shore of the harbor.
+In the crystal-blue water of the harbor, they can see huge vessels on the floor of the harbor.
 The smallest of those ships is still larger than their own.
 Some of the ships look to be made of stone.

 The southerners come into conflict with the men of Charcorra, only a few miles to the west.
 After certain members of the crew steal one of their "cows" (a vast, oily sea slug), a series of skirmishes are fought, in which a dozen members of the crew die on the end of an fired-amber sword.
 Eventually, a truce is reached, and the members of the Proud Nose trade for their food, instead of stealing it.
 While their slaves count the gold, the Charcorran merchants smile with their black-lacquered teeth.